gschramm/pymirc/README.md

 The examples subdirectory contains minimal examples on how to use the most important functions.
-To run those, you don't need to install the package (it is added to path automatically).
+To run those, you don't need to install the package (it is added to the PYTHONPATH automatically via sys).